victor-smirnov/digital-philosophy/Artificial Intelligence.md

 In case if better distinction may be required, we can say that an _Agent_ is a _Responsible Observer_, or an agent that can correct its own perceptions and decision-making processes via sufficiently capable _self-model_ (_Self-referential Agent_).

+Note that form the purely practical perspective we can introduce two types of Agency:
+<a name="agency-types"></a>
+1. **Strong Agency** (or just **Agency**) is when an Agent has to make "free decisions" and "be responsible for them", so it need to demonstrate those essential function.
+Human-level strong Agency is required for an Agent to become an essential part of human society.
+2. **Weak Agency** is when function of an agent does not require making "free decisions".
+For example, when an agent executes a deterministic algorithm like sorting.
+Strong agency _subsumes_ (is a superset of) weak Agency.

 ## Functional vs Substance (or '_true_') Consciousness

 There are two main views on the problem of consciousness.
 The **first** one is trying to find the answer to the question of **what** is consciousness and is looking for its **substance**.
 Basically, in the quale of _redness_ described in the phrase "I see a red light", what is the substance of the _light_ we _see_.
 Is it _physical_?
 If the _substance_ is non-physical, then it's a form of _Dualism_.
 If it's physical, then it's _Physicalism_.
 If the substance is special and separate from other physical substances (matter, energy, space, time, etc...), then Physicalism is _Non-Reductive_.
 Example: _Panpsychism_.
 If the substance of the subjective light is mapped to other physical substances, then such Physicalism is _Reductive_.
 This schema is a simplification, so in real life the classification is more "hairy" (has many nuances).